-The total required annual contribution for the 2022/2023 fiscal year from all sources is \$30,254,351.
+The total required annual contribution for the 2023/2024 fiscal year from all sources is \$36,858,828.
 The amount of the City contributions varies year to year.
 The member contributions are equal to 9.50% of payroll.
-Taking into account expected member contributions of \$2,341,071, and State contributions of \$1,632,350, the total required contribution from the City is \$26,280,930.
-The actual required City contribution will have to be adjusted depending on the actual State distribution in August 2022.
-In comparison, the required City contribution for the 2021/2022 fiscal year was \$26,687,671, including City prepaid contribution of \$1,357,106.
+Taking into account expected member contributions of \$2,623,484 and State contributions of \$1,817,654, the total required contribution from the City is \$32,417,690.
+The actual required City contribution may have to be adjusted depending on the actual State distribution in August 2023.
+In comparison, the required City contribution for the 2022/2023 fiscal year was \$26,280,930.

 In determining the City's contribution requirement, we have included interest to reflect our understanding that the City makes bi-weekly contributions throughout the fiscal year.
-In the table below we present the City's contribution requirements whether the City elects to pay the full amount on October 1, 2022 or in bi-weekly installments throughout the 2022/2023 fiscal year.
+In the table below we present the City's contribution requirements whether the City elects to pay the full amount on October 1, 2023 or in bi-weekly installments throughout the 2023/2024 fiscal year.
 Please note that the table below assumes the City will be State compliant.

-City contribution payable October 1, 2022 \$25,189,146 Interest for bi-weekly payments during 2022/2023 fiscal year \$1,091,784 City contribution payable in bi-weekly installments \$26,280,930
+City contribution payable October 1, 2023 \$31,087,571 Interest for bi-weekly payments during 2023/2024 fiscal year \$1,330,119 City contribution payable in bi-weekly installments \$32,417,690

-The plan's unfunded liability was projected to be \$234,037,494 as of October 1, 2021, taking into account plan sponsor and State contributions of \$27,205,440 for the year ended September 30, 2021.
-The actual unfunded liability is \$220,913,043.
-The total decrease in City contribution to amortize the unfunded liability is \$643,031.
-The unfunded liability attributed to the actuarial gain is amortized according to the Board's funding policy on a level dollar basis over a 20-year period.
+The plan's unfunded liability was projected to be \$216,516,579 as of October 1, 2022, taking into account plan sponsor and State contributions of \$26,038,790 for the year ended September 30, 2022.
+The actual unfunded liability is \$260,862,322.
+The increase of \$44,345,743 in the unfunded liability is primarily due to asset losses and the impact of Ordinance PO-2023-02.
+The unfunded liability attributed to the actuarial loss is amortized according to the Board's funding policy on a level dollar basis over a 20-year period.
 Further discussion of the change in the City's unfunded liability contribution is shown in Table II.
 A summary of the amortization payments is presented in Table Vb.

 The valuation is based on a series of actuarial assumptions, including an interest rate of 8% per year.
 Actuarial gains and losses result when the actual experience of the plan (such as asset return, pay increases, turnover, deaths, etc.) is different from that expected by the actuarial assumptions.
 The assumed mortality table is prescribed according to Florida Statutes 112.63 (f).
-The assumed discount rate is a prescribed assumption defined by Actuarial Standards of Practice No. 27, as it is set by the Board.
-The actuary has not been unable to judge the reasonableness of the assumption without performing a substantial amount of additional work beyond the scope of the assignment.

-Based on the Board's adopted funding policy, amortization bases established prior to October 1, 2017 are amortized as a level percentage of payroll assuming a growth factor of 3.50%.
-For the ten-year period ending October 1, 2021, total payroll has grown by 4.57%.
+Amortization bases established prior to October 1, 2017 are amortized assuming a growth factor of 3.50%.
+For the ten-year period ending October 1, 2022, total payroll has grown by 5.96%.
 Amortization bases established on or after October 1, 2017 are amortized using a level dollar approach.
-In addition, the Board chose to amortize the unfunded liability bases established for plan amendments on October 1, 2018 and October 1, 2019 as a level percentage of payroll.
+In addition, the Board chose to amortize the unfunded liability bases established for plan amendments on October 1, 2018 and October 1, 2019 assuming a growth factor of 3.50%.